WalletConnectFoundation/github-id-utils/README.md

 ## Rate Limiting Warning ⚠️

 This tool uses the GitHub API which has rate limiting restrictions:
-- For unauthenticated requests: 60 requests per hour
+- For unauthenticated requests: 900 requests per minute
-- For authenticated requests: 5,000 requests per hour
-- The script includes a built-in delay mechanism and rate limit handling

 ## Prerequisites